Senior Citizen Graduate Students

 - Transcripts from your baccalaureate institution

-- Official GRE or MAT or GMAT test score
+- Official GRE or MAT or GMAT test score (if required by program)

 When we've received your application and supporting documents (if degree seeking) we'll review your file and contact you if additional information is needed.
 Once all materials have been received, allow 3 to 5 business days for this step.
 If you are admitted we'll notify you by email and mail your Notice of Admission along with other important information for incoming students.